 The same goes for another Americanism – concerning the street where you live.

 You used to live in So-and-so Road – still do, probably.
 Soon, however, you will live on that road.
 I first noticed it way back, being applied to hotels (eg ‘The Savoy on the Strand’).
-Looked very odd – but lately it’s been spreading like wildfire.
-Not only are hotels, restaurants, shops and offices etc on this-that-or-the-other street, but so are people’s homes.
+Looked very odd – but lately, it’s been spreading like wildfire.
+Not only are hotels, restaurants, shops and offices etc on the this-that-or-the-other street, but so are people’s homes.

 Which brings us back to ‘the street where you live’ – because you’ll recall that, in the song, this is indeed an American street, lived ‘on’ (ditto Nightmare On Elm Street and Slaughter On Tenth Avenue, as opposed to our British Spring in Park Lane).